South Metropolitan Electric Light and Power Company: Joint working

-The South Metropolitan Company and three other companies in south and east London promoted the London Electricity (No.1) Act 1925.
-The four companies were: the City of London Electric Lighting Company; the County of London Electric Supply Company Limited; the South London Electric Supply Corporation Limited; and the South Metropolitan Electric Light and Power Company Limited.
+The South Metropolitan Company and three other companies in south and east London promoted the London Electricity (No. 1) Act 1925 (14 & 15 Geo.
+5. c. lxii).
+The four companies were: the City of London Electric Lighting Company; the County of London Electric Supply Company; the South London Electric Supply Corporation; and the South Metropolitan Electric Light and Power Company.
 They established a joint committee to specify how generating stations of each company were operated.
 The companies remained district electricity supply undertakings; although they were physically joined with interconnecting cables.
 The companies envisaged that power stations such as Barking would provide enough capacity for their electricity requirements.
-The Act required equal consideration for the interests of shareholders and consumers.
+The act required equal consideration for the interests of shareholders and consumers.
 Dividends to shareholders were limited to 7 percent per year and the funds that could be carried forward in the accounts were restricted.
-Profits above these conditions formed a ‘consumers’ benefit’ in the form of lower prices.
+Profits above these conditions formed a 'consumers' benefit' in the form of lower prices.

 The County of London Company built the 118.75 MW Barking A power station which was commissioned in 1925.
 This was followed by the 303.5 MW Barking B commissioned from 1933.

 These interconnections and those provided by the national grid enabled the bulk transfer of electricity.
 In 1931 the South Metropolitan Company generated 35,157 MWh and purchased 30,216 MWh.

 Government policy

-Under the terms of the Electricity (Supply) Act 1926 (16-17 Geo.
-5 c.
+Under the terms of the Electricity (Supply) Act 1926 (16 & 17 Geo.
+5. c.
 51) the Central Electricity Board (CEB) was established.
 The CEB identified high efficiency ‘selected’ power stations that would supply electricity most effectively.
 The CEB also constructed the national grid (1927–33) to connect power stations within a region.

-The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10-11 Geo.
-6 c.
+The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
+6. c.
 54).
 The South Metropolitan Electric Light and Power Company Limited undertaking was abolished, ownership of Blackwall Point and Penge power stations were vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the South Metropolitan electricity undertaking were transferred to the London Electricity Board (LEB).

 Blackwall Point power station was operational until 1948, when the British Electricity Authority rebuilt it as a 100 MW station.
 Barking A and B power stations were operational until 1969 and 1976 respectively.